godocument/httpserver/README.md

 a simple http server with signal handling using errgroup

-two goroutines are created, one for http server and the other for signal handling. if a ^C signal is receive, the signal handling goroutine will exit before notifying http server shutdown, thereafter the http server have a chance to exit. otherwise, if the http server runs into error, it will notify signal handling goroutine to quit through channel, before it returns.
+serveral goroutines are created using errgroup Go method, one for signal handling, and others for http servers.

+if a ^C signal is received, the signal handling goroutine will shutdown all http servers and then quit.

+if any http server goroutine runs into error, it will shutdown all other http servers and notify signal handling goroutine to quit.